YehudaWieder/EncryptionProject_level_2/README.md

    **2. Transposition Cipher** - Rearranges the letters of the plaintext in a predetermined pattern.
    **3. RSA Encryption** - A public-key cryptosystem where messages are encrypted with a public key and decrypted with a private key.
    **4. Steganography** - Hides text inside an image file.
-   - For each method, you can choose between basic encryption and advanced encryption, which uses the same method but with a more advanced key.
    - Some encryption methods require a **KEY**, which is provided by the user.